SANHS Local History Committee

 EARLY SANHS EVENTS

 Few people today have the leisure for the days of outings enjoyed by the original members of SANHS!
 The Somerset Archaeological and Natural History was born in Taunton on 26 Sep 1849.
 Sir Walter Calverley Trevelyan of Nettlecombe took the chair.
 There was from the start a strong social side to the society.
-It was formed of the aristocracy, clergy and gentry and their wives as well as professional men.
+Members came from the aristocracy, clergy and gentry and their wives as well as professional men.

 July 1850